4awpawz/buster/README.md

 }
 ```

-## How Buster Determines Its Runtime Configuration
+## How Buster Resolves Its Runtime Configuration

-Buster attempts to read configuration data from the *command-line*, from *params passed to it from a script*, from *.buster.json* and from within *package.json*.
+Buster attempts to read configuration data from *params passed to it from a script*, from the *command-line*, from *.buster.json* and from within *package.json*.
 For each source it finds, Buster attempts to validate its data and then determines if that source's data is *complete*.
 If the data is valid and it is complete, then Buster builds its runtime configuration from it.

-> *Important* Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).
+> *Important* Buster considers a source's data to be complete if it contains a [sub command](#sub-commands) (i.e. "bust" or "restore") and one or more [operational directives](#operational-directives).

 The following pseudo code describes the process Buster uses to construct its runtime configuration:

+    if paramsConfig is supplied and is complete
+        then use paramsConfig
-    if commandLineConfig is supplied and is complete
+    else if commandLineConfig is supplied and is complete
         then use commandLineConfig
-    else if paramsConfig is supplied and is complete
-        then use paramsConfig
     else if busterConfig is supplied
     and { ...commandLineConfig, ...busterConfig } is complete
         then use { ...commandLineConfig, ...busterConfig }